 - Shops will be shut for at least three days of the Chinese New Year holiday; smaller shops will likely be closed much longer.
 Apart from the festivities, the city can seem quiet as families celebrate at home.
 If it's your first time in Hong Kong, you might want to avoid Chinese New Year.

-- There can be cold snaps that bring temps down into the lower 40s F (4 C).
+- There can be cold snaps that bring temps down to 40 degrees Fahrenheit (4 degrees Celsius) in February.
 That could put a damper on some of your plans, and if you are renting a private apartment there may not be any heating, and it might get a bit uncomfortable.